rurre/rurre.github.io/blog/2025-06-22-warudo-exporter-1-1-0.md

 - Fixed error when trying to build a mod without the exporter script being on the avatar.
 - Fixed some other stuff I forgor 💀

+### Known Issues:
+- A popup complaining about being unable to open a read only scene will popup every time you do something.
+For now, to fix this open `Window` > `Package Manager` and remove NDMF from the list of packages.
+Then, import NDMF through VRChat Creator Companion.

 To update delete the `Assets/Pumkin` folder.
 If you already imported the Warudo SDK, also delete the `Assets/Warudo`, `Assets/Warudo SDK` and `Assets/Packages` folders.
 Then import the new Unity Package.